-There are TONS of lending site scams out there.
+There are TONS of fraudulent Bitcoin lending sites out there.

-If you want to stay on the safe side and get a cheap and easy Bitcoin loan, then make sure to read this guide until the end.
+If you want to stay on the safe side and get cheap and easy Bitcoin loans, then make sure to read this guide until the end.

 Best Bitcoin lending sites compared[table id=14 responsive=scroll convert_line_breaks=false /]